AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

 Current features:

-- Convert NMEA2000 to NMEA0183 (or alternatively to SeaSmart) messages
+- Convert NMEA2000 to NMEA0183 (or alternatively to Seasmart) messages
 - Store NMEA0183 messages data permanently to SD card
 - Optional storage as Seasmart data
 - Optional mutiplexing serial data from port 2 to NMEA0183 (e.g. for AIS messages).
 See WifiGateway for circuit for RS232 level coversion